Reviewed by Melinda Ratini, DO, MS on October 05, 2020

 Here's another reason to be grateful for your friends: They might help you live longer.
 Dozens of studies show a clear link between strong social ties and a longer life.
 So make the time to keep in touch.

 Your friends’ habits rub off on you, so look for buddies with healthy lifestyles.
 Your chances of becoming obese go up if you have a friend who adds extra pounds.
 Smoking also spreads through social ties, but quitting is also contagious.

 We know giving up cigarettes can lengthen your life, but by how much may surprise you.
 A 50-year British study shows that quitting at age 30 could give you an entire decade.
 Kicking the habit at age 40, 50, or 60 can add 9, 6, or 3 years to your life, respectively.

 Embrace the Art of the Nap

 A siesta is standard in many parts of the world, and now there's scientific evidence that napping may help you live longer.
-Those who have a regular snooze are 37% less likely to die from heart disease than those who rarely steal a few winks.
+One study showed that those who had a regular snooze were 37% less likely to die from heart disease than those who rarely steal a few winks.
 Researchers think naps might help your heart by keeping stress hormones down.

 Follow a Mediterranean Diet

 IIt's rich in fruits, vegetables, whole grains, olive oil, and fish.
 The plan can also put a serious dent in your chances of getting metabolic syndrome -- a mix of obesity, high blood sugar, high blood pressure, and other things that make you more likely to get heart disease and diabetes.

 The people of Okinawa, Japan, once lived longer than any other group on Earth.
 The region's traditional diet is why.
 It's high in green and yellow vegetables and low in calories.
 Plus, some Okinawans made a habit of eating only 80% of the food on their plate.
 Younger generations have dropped the old ways and aren't living as long.